Some factS about halal certification

 Why should I have to pay for certification on the products I buy?

-In the same way as organic certifications or the National Heart Foundation ‘tick’ logo, manufacturers only obtain halal certification if it is worth their while to do so.
+In the same way as organic certifications, manufacturers only obtain halal certification if it is worth their while to do so.
 Australia’s food manufacturing industry is highly competitive and exposed to competition from imports, so manufacturers do not pay for certifications they cannot use.
 So when manufacturers consider whether to seek halal certification, they consider whether the marketing benefits of certification outweigh the costs involved.
 In other words, certification is only worthwhile if it will increase sales opportunities to a broader range of consumers, either domestically or in export markets.
 In most cases, this means that the costs of certification are highly unlikely to influence product pricing, and so consumers do not end up paying any more for certified product.

 There can be higher costs in relation to fresh meat intended for export markets with large Islamic populations, but in most cases certification is only sought for those processing facilities that deal with meat for export.
 There are many meat processing facilities in Australia that are not halal certified, so competition again limits the ability for certification costs to be passed on in the domestic market.